 Why Renewable Energy?

-In any discussion about Climate Change, renewable energy usually tops the list of changes the world can implement and must implement quickly to slow the impacts of Global Warming.
-This is because renewables – also known as Clean Energy – are in simple words “Energy that is obtained from sources that are for all practical purposes inexhaustible (…).
+Renewable energy, also known as renewables and clean energy, are in simple words “Energy that is obtained from sources that are for all practical purposes inexhaustible (…).
 Contrast this with energy from sources such as fossil fuels, of which there is a finite supply which is exhaustible. ” – Oxford Dictionary.

-Carbon Dioxide and its effects on the environment.
+Carbon Dioxide and its effects on the environment

 Solar: Solar energy is produced from solar PV (photovoltaic) panels.
 The combination of heat and light from the sun creates electricity.
 In addition to Solar Panels (light) and Solar Thermal (heat), concentrating solar power (CSP) plants use mirrors to concentrate the sun’s heat, creating thermal energy.